grpc/proposal/A97-xds-jwt-call-creds.md

 When a data plane RPC starts, if the token is cached and is not expired, the token will immediately be added to the RPC, and the RPC will continue.
 Otherwise (i.e., before the token is initially obtained or after the cached token has expired), the data plane RPC will be queued until the file read completes.
 When the file read completes, the result (either success or failure, as described below) will be applied to all queued data plane RPCs.

 Note that when the token's expiration time is less than the refresh interval in the future, a new data plane RPC being started will trigger a new file read, but the cached token value will still be used for that data plane RPC.
 This pre-emptive re-fetching is intended to avoid periodic latency spikes when refreshing the token.

 If reading the file fails, all queued data plane RPCs will be failed with UNAVAILABLE status.

-TODO: Use UNAUTHENTICATED instead of UNAVAILABLE if we know there was a permission problem with the file?

-If reading the file succeeds, the content of the file will contain the JWT token. which the client will cache.
+If reading the file succeeds, the content of the file will contain the JWT token, which the client will cache.
 The client does not need to do full [RFC-7519](https://datatracker.ietf.org/doc/html/rfc7519) validation of the token (that is the responsibility of the server side), but it does need to extract the `exp` field for caching purposes.
 If the `exp`